QualiSystems/devguide_source/_shells/8.2.0/deploying-to-production.md

 ![Context Object]({{ site.baseurl }}/assets/SetCustomShellAttribute_example.png)

-### Configuring offline Execution Servers
+### Enabling Shell commands to run in offline mode

-Before deploying to the production environment, its important to make sure that all Execution Servers will be able to execute the Shell commands, even if they're configured to offline access and can't retrieve the Shell dependencies.
+Before deploying to the production environment, it's important to make sure that your Execution Servers will be able to execute the Shell commands, even if your CloudShell deployment is configured to run offline and can't retrieve the Shell dependencies.
+If this is the case, simply copy the content of the _offline_requirements_ folder to your local PyPi Server repository.
+For more information, see [Configuring CloudShell to Execute Python Commands in Offline Mode](http://help.quali.com/Online%20Help/8.2.0.3290/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm) article.

-If some of the Execution Servers in your production environment are running in offline mode, simply copy the content of the _offline_requirements_ folder to the offline repository folder.
-The offline repo folder is defined in the Execution Server customer.config file under _PythonOfflineRepositoryPath_.
-For more information on how to configure the offline Execution Server, consult the relevant [CloudShell Documentation](http://help.qualisystems.com/Online%20Help/7.1.0.0/Portal/Content/Admn/Cnfgr-Pyth-Env.htm?Highlight=execution%20server) article.

 ### Deploying to the production CloudShell Server